richdede/notion_landing_clone/README.md

 ## <a name="features">🔋 Features</a>

-👉 **Beautiful Subtle Smooth Animations using CSS**: Enhanced user experience with seamless and captivating animations powered by Opendoddles illustration.
+👉 **Beautiful Subtle Smooth Animations using Framer-motion**: Enhanced user experience with seamless and captivating animations powered by Opendoddles illustration and Framer Motion.

 👉 **Completely Responsive**: Consistent access and optimal viewing on any device with a fully responsive design that adapts to different screen sizes.